spack/spack-tutorial/tutorial_binary_cache.rst

 • If a binary package is found, spack checks to see if the signature on the spack binary package is trusted.
 * If the signature is trusted, then spack
-  * Unzips the spack package into your local installation prefix
+  * Unzips the spack package to a temporary directory.
-  * Searches all text files to replace the package builder's path with your specific local installation path
+  * Searches all text files to replace the package builder's path with your specific local installation path.
+  * Uses ``patchelf`` to replace all the rpaths in your binaries to point to your specific local installation path.
-  * Searches all binaries to replace the package builder's path with your specific local installation path
+  * Searches all binaries to replace hard-coded C strings of the package builder's path with your specific local installation path.
+  * Copies all these transformed files into your specific local installation path.
 * Otherwise, spack proceeds to build the package from source.

 For the user, spack binary caches are transparent to use.
-Believe it or not, you've actually been using a binary cache for this entire tutorial!
-As part of the preparation for this tutorial, we prepared a spack source and binary cache for all the packages we've used.
-This is how spack is able to install the software packages so quickly in our demonstration.
-Here's part of the actual mirror setup we used to create this documentation.
+We've already demonstrated using spack binary caches earlier in the tutorial when we set up spack to use a binary mirror.
+As a reminder, we ran:

 The spack gpg command is needed to tell spack that we "trust" the gpg key of the user who built the spack binary package.